 This function divides the calling communicator into sub-communicators based on the color variable.
 All processors with the same value of the color variable end up in the same communicator.
-Thus, if 16 processors on the world communicator are divided up such that processes 0-3 are color 0, processes 4-7 are color 1, processes 8-11 are color 2 and processes 12-15 are color 3 then split will generate 4 sub-communicators with all the processes of the same color ending up on the same communicator.
+Thus, if 16 processors on the world communicator are divided up such that processes 0-3 are color 0, processes 4-7 are color 1, processes 8-11 are color 2 and processes 12-15 are color 3, then split will generate 4 sub-communicators from the world communicator such that 0-3 are on one communicator, 4-7 are on another communicator and so on.
 Note that this function divides the communicator completely into complementary pieces with all processes in the old communicator ending up in a new communicator and no process ending up in more than one new communicator.